Empathy Applicability Modeling for General Health Queries

-To address this gap, we propose the Empathy Applicability Framework (EAF), a theoretically grounded method to proactively identify when and what type of clinical empathy should be expressed in response to patient queries.
-EAF operationalizes empathy along two key dimensions: affective (emotional reactions) and cognitive (interpretations) -- labeling each as \textit{Applicable} or \textit{Not Applicable} based on clinical, contextual, and linguistic cues within patient queries.
-Unlike prior work that evaluates empathy \textit{in the response itself} \citep{chai2019predicting, sharma2020computational}, EAF analyzes the patient’s query before any response, enabling anticipatory reasoning.
-Evidence for the value of anticipation comes from Sibyl \citep{wang2025sibyl}, which shows that anticipating user’s emotional and contextual trajectory improves empathetic response generation.
-EAF can also mitigate limitations of reactive frameworks that overrely on surface lexical cues.
-For instance, EPITOME misclassified generic phrases as empathetic in nonsensical contexts, with false-positive rates exceeding 95\% \citep{lee2023empathy}.
-By shifting empathy assessment from \textit{post-hoc} response scoring to \textit{pre-response} query analysis, EAF is methodologically significant: it enables anticipatory inference of emotional and interpretive support needs, helping providers and LLMs detect and act on empathic opportunities in general health queries.
+To address this gap, we propose the Empathy Applicability Framework (EAF), a theoretically grounded method to proactively identify when and what type of clinical empathy is warranted in response to patient queries.
+EAF operationalizes empathy along two key dimensions: affective (emotional reactions) and cognitive (interpretations), labeling each as Applicable or Not Applicable based on clinical, contextual, and linguistic cues within patient queries.
+A Not Applicable label on both dimensions signals that the patient's needs are primarily informational \cite{chai2019predicting}, and that affective and interpretive empathy would be misplaced, allowing the response to maintain a factual orientation.
+This binary framing is intentionally scoped to the antecedent applicability judgment, whether empathy is warranted at all, while graded need levels and uncertainty estimates tied to cue strength and ambiguity remain a natural extension for future work.

-We make three primary contributions: (i) \textbf{Framework Design}: we introduce and theoretically ground the EAF in clinical empathy literature, clearly differentiating our anticipatory model from prior post-hoc approaches; (ii) \textbf{Annotated and analyzed Benchmark}: a novel dataset of 1,300 patient queries annotated by humans and GPT-4o (included in the supplementary materials), demonstrating EAF’s reliability and interpretability; and (iii) \textbf{Operationalization Challenges}: we identify and systematically analyze specific contexts where anticipatory empathy annotations diverge, highlighting opportunities for future research in multi-annotator modeling, clinician-in-the-loop systems, and culturally sensitive annotation strategies.
+We make three primary contributions: (i) \textbf{Framework Design}: we introduce and theoretically ground the EAF in clinical empathy literature, clearly differentiating our anticipatory applicability model from prior approaches; (ii) \textbf{Annotated and analyzed Benchmark}: a novel dataset of 1,296 patient queries annotated by humans and GPT-4o\footnote{ Benchmark dataset, annotation scripts, training code, and model outputs are available at \url{https://github.com/shanmrandhawa/Empathy-Applicability-Framework}.}, demonstrating EAF’s reliability and interpretability; and (iii) \textbf{Operationalization Challenges}: we identify and systematically analyze specific contexts where anticipatory empathy annotations diverge, highlighting opportunities for future research in multi-annotator modeling, clinician-in-the-loop systems, and culturally sensitive annotation strategies.